Crossposted to Patreon: https://www.patreon.com/posts/25299584

 However, despite this sour reality, we can deconstruct these biases.
 This involves us facing up to our words, actions, behaviors, and thoughts that may bias us against specific people, groups, etc. It’s a lifelong process, one I’m still going through myself.

-In this post, I’ll touch upon ways to deconstruct the biases and point people toward materials made by folks of color and LGBTQIA folks to help people in this process.
-I’ll also deconstruct some of the dense terminology and tips on staying aware and mindful of our actions, words, and behaviors in order to lessen the harm and try to negate our biases.
+In this post, I’ll touch upon ways to deconstruct the biases and point people toward materials made by folks of color, disabled folks, and LGBTQIA folks to help people in this process.
+I’ll also deconstruct some of the dense terminology and tips on staying aware and mindful of our actions, words, and behaviors.

 I hope this is helpful, and feel free to include further resources in the comments!
 If there is a section that needs refined, let me know as well.